blocklistproject/Lists/CONTRIBUTING.md

 We use github to host the lists, to track false positives and feature requests, as well as accept pull requests.

-We Use Github Flow, So All List Changes Happen Through Pull Requests

-Pull requests are the best way to propose changes to the lists (we use Github Flow).
+Issues are the best way to propose changes to the lists (we use Github Flow).
 We actively welcome your pull requests:

 Fork the repo and create your branch from master.
 Issue that pull request!